Traces in monoidal derivators, and homotopy colimits: -linearity and triangulation

 Recall that a subcategory of a triangulated category is called \emph{thick} if it is a triangulated subcategory and closed under direct factors.
 If $\mathcal{T}$ is a triangulated category and $S\subset \mathcal{T}_{0}$ a family of objects we denote by

 the triangulated (resp. thick) subcategory generated by $S$.

 Let $I$ be an EI-category.
 If $i\in I_{0}$ is an object we denote by $G_{i}$ its automorphism group $I(i,i)$, and by $\overline{i}:G_{i}\to I$ the fully faithful embedding of the ``point'' $i$ into $I$.
-This is to distinguish it from the inclusion $i:\pt\to I$.
-The following lemma was in essence suggested to me by Joseph Ayoub. \begin{lem} Let $I\in\mathbf{Dia}_{0}$ be a finite EI-category.
+This is to distinguish it from the inclusion $i:\pt\to I$. \begin{lem} Let $\D$ be a triangulated derivator, and let $I\in\mathbf{Dia}_{0}$ be a finite EI-category.
 Then we have the following equality:

 Suppose that for all $i\in I_{0}$, the canonical functor $e_{i}:\pt\to G_{i}$ induces a faithful functor $e_{i}^{*}:\D(G_{i})\to\D(\pt)$.
 Then we also have the following equality: